Making Powerful Arguments

 Other Places, Other Gazes

 This course will study how different people experience places differently.
 The main question it will ask is the following: What dynamics shape divergent registrations of the same place?
-Foregrounding this question, we will examine various depictions of places, including intimate spaces such as the home in Alfonso Cuarón’s film Roma, nationally and culturally defined spaces in Anita Desai’s novel Baumgartner’s Bombay, and an “alien” planet in Ursula K. Le Guin’s The Left Hand of Darkness.
+Foregrounding this question, we will examine various depictions of places, including intimate spaces such as the home in Alfonso Cuarón’s film Roma, nationally and culturally defined spaces in E. M. Forster’s novel A Passage to India, and an “alien” planet in Ursula K. Le Guin’s The Left Hand of Darkness.
 We will supplement our discussions with readings from theoretical, historical, and philosophical texts, such as Gaston Bachelard’s The Poetics of Space.
 Primarily exploring the role of race in these works, the class will also address linked issues of class and gender as it examines the disparities among such experience.
 The course will focus on texts from a wide geographical and cultural range, as well as various media, including theoretical and philosophical texts, movies, and literature.

 Radical Reactions: Chemistry that Changed the World

 This section will explore both fictional and non-fictional accounts of travel from various times and regions of the premodern world.
 We will consider travel primarily as a series of encounters that result in self-transformation.
 In addition, we will reflect on the ways in which engaging with texts from radically different contexts is itself a kind of journey of self-discovery.
 The reading list will include at least one epic from the Ancient Mediterranean world, as well as medieval European pilgrimage (including Dante’s Inferno) and other travel narratives, accounts of encounters between Islam and Christianity, and texts from medieval and early modern Asia (including Matsuo Basho’s Narrow Road to the Deep North).
-We will conclude by considering travel, including the forced travel of enslaved people, at the beginning of the “modern” period.
+We will conclude by considering travel narratives from the twentieth century.
 While the syllabus will emphasize the original sources, we will also introduce ourselves to some of the scholarly traditions that have grown up around them.